phil294/coffeesense/CONTRIBUTING.md

 ### Code style

 Code specific to this repository follows `underscore_variable` naming.
 This greatly helps to differentiate it from Vetur/dependencies code.
+Also omit semicolons.
-Remaining formatting standards ramain untouched to upstream.
+Remaining formatting standards remain untouched to upstream.